Skip to main content

 Employment Checks and E-Verify Requirements

-In Oregon, the E-Verify requirement depends on the municipality.
-Most cities in Oregon do not force employers to use E-Verify.
-But, some counties do force employers to use the program.
+In Oregon, the E-Verify requirement varies by municipality.
+Most cities in Oregon do not require employers to use E-Verify.
+But some counties do force employers to use the program.

-The Oregon legislature passed the "Equal Access to Roads Act" in 2019, allowing immigrants without proper documents to get driver's licenses.
-The Act removes the rule of showing proof of U.S. citizenship or legal status in the country to get a driver's license.
+The Oregon legislature passed the “Equal Access to Roads Act” in 2019, allowing immigrants without proper documents to get standard driver’s licenses.
+The Act removes the requirement to provide proof of U.S. citizenship or legal status in the country to get a driver’s license.

-With this Act, a person applying for a driver's license only needs to show:
+With this Act, a person applying for a standard driver’s license only needs to show:

 • Proof of identity